nikolayg/nikgrozev-website/_posts/blog/2014-02-25-nupic-setup-in-ubuntu.md

 You can also run the commands one by one to check for error messages.

 The script firstly installs all needed packages.
-Then it clones the [NuPIC](https://github.com/numenta/nupic)'s code and installs all required python dependencies. <u>**NOTE**</u>: The script installs the python dependencies as global python-pip packages.
+Then it clones the [NuPIC](https://github.com/numenta/nupic)'s code and installs all required python dependencies. **<u>NOTE</u>**: The script installs the python dependencies as global python-pip packages.
 If you are using python-pip for purposes other than running NuPIC you may prefer to install them in [virtualenv](http://www.virtualenv.org/en/latest/) instead.
 Eventually, the script builds NuPIC's code and runs all tests.
-The command "make -j3" (line 25) builds using 3 CPU cores.
-Depending on your system you may like to increase or decrease this - e.g. "make -j4" if you can use 4 cores.
+The command `make -j3` (line 25) builds using 3 CPU cores.
+Depending on your system you may like to increase or decrease this - e.g. `make -j4` if you can use 4 cores.
 After the installation and tests are over you should be able to verify that all tests have completed successfully.

 ```bash